AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 item), it is reasonable to put it into a particular character's outfit.
 However, you should remember that the outfit is limited to any 10 (ten) items only.
-On the contrary, if the item is not required directly (ranged weapon, medkits, ampoules with drugs, food, or else), it may be stored in the shared inventory stash.
+On the contrary, if the item is not required directly (ranged weapon, medkits, ampoules with drugs, food, or else), it may well be stored in the shared inventory stash.

 The shared inventory stash is of unlimited size.
 It has a physical location on the map and may be looted.
 So, it is wise to keep it safe or change